loveencounterflow/coffee-script/README.md

 CoffyScript is as yet **experimental**—just a quick hack of the CoffeeScript grammar. **You should probably not use it to control a space rocket.**

-Currently, the focus is on getting generators right in NodeJS; other targets most importantly Firefox (which does not fully comply with ES6 generator specs) are *not* supported.
+Currently, the focus is on getting generators right in NodeJS; other targets (most importantly Firefox, which currently does not fully comply with ES6 generator specs) are *not* supported.

 ES6 also specifies `yield*`, which corresponds to Python's `yield from` construct.
 However, if you try to use that in NodeJS 0.11.2, you're bound to witness the Longest.
 Stacktrace.
 Ever. from deep inside of NodeJS,